jonathansandman/bingo/README.md

 - or use 'npm build' followed by 'npm run'.

 ## src/index.ts
 Main entry point.
-Prints info to use against the bingo-obsessed squid.
+Prints info to use to win against the bingo-obsessed squid.
+You should choose the result that has the least number of calls, to ensure that you win against the squid.
+Poor squid.

 ## src/classes/BingoCard.ts
 Class that encapsulates most of the main Bingo logic.